The History of the Rosary

 Hail, Holy Queen, Mother of Mercy, our life, our sweetness and our hope.
 To thee do we cry, poor banished children of Eve.
 To thee do we send up our sighs, mourning and weeping in this valley of tears.
 Turn then, most gracious Advocate, thine eyes of mercy toward us.
 And after this our exile, show unto us the blessed fruit of thy womb, Jesus.
 O clement, O loving, O sweet Virgin Mary.
 Pray for us, O holy Mother of God.
 That we may be made worthy of the promises of Christ.

-The fifth prayer, "Hail Holy Queen," was composed as a prayer of love to our mother Mary in the 11th century, probably by a poor disfigured monk named Hermannus Contractus (d.
+The fifth prayer, "Hail Holy Queen," is a prayer of love to our mother Mary, composed in the 11th century probably by a poor disfigured monk named Hermannus Contractus (d.
 1054).
 It was a plea of such heartfelt trust in the motherly love of Mary that it was soon added to the prayers of the Rosary by the common people and the clergy.
-The prayer acknowledges Mary as the rightful Davidic queen, the Gebira, who is honored as the Queen of her son's kingdom and the Advocate of His faithful subjects (1 Kings 2:13-18).
+The prayer acknowledges Mary as the rightful Davidic queen, the Gebira, honored as the Queen of her son's kingdom and the Advocate of His faithful subjects (1 Kings 2:13-18).
 Jesus is the fulfillment of God's covenant with David that his throne would endure forever (2 Samuel 7:16; Luke 1:32-33).
 Since a Davidic king of Israel had many wives, the Queen of his kingdom was his mother who sat on a throne to his right (1 Kings 2:19).
 The Church grants a partial indulgence for every recitation of this prayer.

 The Prayer of Fatima

 O my Jesus, forgive us our sins, save us from the fires of hell, lead all souls to Heaven, especially those who have most need of your mercy.